Are 'metaverse' weddings the new normal in India? | DW | 22.02.2022

 Nidhi Chauhan, a 29-year-old from Chennai, had to cancel her wedding last year just 20 days before the marriage because of COVID restrictions.

-Nidhi and Dikshit Chauhan decided to wait and got married last month with limited guests in a traditional way.
+Nidhi and her partner decided to wait and got married last month with limited guests in a traditional way.

 "Metaverse weddings can be a practical solution during this pandemic considering the importance of social distancing.
 But still, I would prefer a traditional marriage because it unites the entire family and even the extended family.
 Irrespective of how busy everybody was with their lives, all of them got together for my celebration," said Nidhi Chauhan.